-A credit union's earnings performance affects its long-term survivability.
-A credit union can retain its earnings, increasing its capital buffer, or put them to work addressing problematic loans, potentially making the credit union better able to withstand financial trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+A credit union's profitability affects its long-term survivability.
+A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union more resilient in times of trouble.
+Losses, on the other hand, diminish a credit union's ability to do those things.

-MEMBERS ADVANTAGE had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, suggesting that it's right in line with its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's doing better than its peers in this area.